How To Paint a Beehive

 Be sure to paint seams, corners and exposed joints.
 Our goal is to coat the raw wood for protection from weather.

-2. After finishing the bottom board, paint the outsides of your other boxes (not the inside).
+2. After finishing the bottom board, paint the outsides of your other boxes (not the insides).
 Try to get a good smooth coat around all the side and in the recesses of the hand-holds.
 Two coats with a bit of drying time in between is common.

 3. How much of the telescoping top you paint, depends to a degree on which kind you have.